jaccomoc/jactl/docs/_posts/2023-05-09-advent-of-code-2022-day25.md

 This is the last challenge for Advent of Code 2022 and day 25 has only one part, unlike the other days.

 A fairly simple challenge for the last day.
-The goal is to take a list of numbers encoded in a code they have called SNAFU, sum them, and the output the sum as a SNAFU number.
+The goal is to take a list of numbers encoded in a code they have called SNAFU, sum them, and then output the sum as a SNAFU number.

 In SNAFU the numbers are base 5 but the twist is that the digits are `=`, `-`, `0`, `1`, `2` with `=` meaning `-2`